 We start from Bac Ha and ride down to Luc Yen.
-Then ride to Vu Linh in about 2 hours around the lake on small road lined by palm trees and scenic mountain views.
+Then ride to Vu Linh in about 2 hours around the lake on a small road lined with palm trees and scenic mountain views.
 It will be dark already.
 However, the welcome is exceptional and we hope you will not be too much tired.

 Day 10: Vu Linh – Hanoi. ~200 km, ~7 h.

 Dao market in the morning.
 Pass through the lake with motorbike by boat.
 Come back to Hanoi by Song Thao.
 Very nice road.